 - Note taking services

 - Advance copies of an instructor’s notes/outlines

 Keystone College strives to provide the best possible living environment for students with disabilities.
 When the appropriate documentation is presented and approved, students will be eligible to receive reasonable housing accommodations.

 Residence Life provides a variety of programs and events in the residence halls throughout the year.
 The College requires that any program that is held in a residence hall, that is not exclusive to a specific floor or wing, be held in a common area of the building that is accessible.
 If the specific hall does not have such an area, then the program must be held in a location that would accommodate those persons with disabilities.

 Students with disabilities may face some unique challenges in college as well as challenges that are common to all students.
 We can help with tailoring study habits to particular classes, organizing a schedule, mapping out an academic plan, talking to professors/roommates, exploring career goals, or adjusting to college life.

 All information regarding a student’s disability, including documentation, is considered by law to be confidential.
-The Coordinator of Disability Services cannot release such information to any College personnel outside of Disability Services unless the student gives their consent.
+The Director of Disability Services cannot release such information to any College personnel outside of Disability Services unless the student gives their consent.

 Note: If a student suspects that they may have a disability they should schedule an appointment with the Director of Disability Services to discuss options and resources that are available.